 Becoming a Business Aviation cabin crewmember requires desire, people skills, corporate-specific training, and an understanding of the unique nuances of the business aviation industry.
 However, even then, entering or sustaining a successful career in this field can be challenging but not impossible!

 Required business aviation specific training is self-financed, expensive and necessary to launch your new career.
 Therefore, do your homework.
 Do your research.
 Be 100% confident this is the career you wish to pursue before making this financial investment.
-The first recommended step is doing research by finding out what opportunities are available for you in your area or region.
-Are there job opportunities out there for you?
+The first recommended step is doing research by finding out what career opportunities are available for you in your area or region.
+What is the job market like and is there actual demand?

 All training providers follow the required guidelines for cabin safety training.
 However, the quality of training you will receive and their industry recognition differs vastly.